Howard Stern,Bee-otch,Dave Barber,Grand Rapids,Sirius,Matt Hanlon

 In late 2004, Hanlon hired Justice and Jim, two people who've never met each other from Atlanta and Tampa, to do mornings at KLQ.
 Not even that show could help KLQ's sloppy ratings.
 So, Hanlon decided to move KLQ from its longtime home at 94.5 to 107.3 while the 94.5 slot became another low-rated disaster, country station WTNR/Thunder 94.5.
 The victim was oldies WODJ/107.3, but Grand Rapidians regained an oldies station later that week, Regent's WFGR 98.7.
 So far, ratings did not improve.

-Then, the answer to all of Hanlon's prayers were answered when his boss at Citadel, Fahrid Suhlman, ordered all of their stations to cancel the Stern show.
-Matt complied by replacing Stern on WBBL with ESPN radio.
+Then, the answer to all of Hanlon's prayers were answered when his boss at Citadel, Farid Suhlman, ordered all of their stations to cancel the Stern show because of his frequent discussions about moving to Sirius.
+Matt complied by replacing Stern on WBBL with Mike and Mike from ESPN radio.
 Needless to say, that didn't even help WKLQ one bit.

 Opie and Anthony are the Stern clones whose careers were cut short at CBS when they had a middle-aged couple have sex in a Catholic Church in 2003.
 They ended up at XM where the two's radio show had very little listeners.
 One reason why they ended up back at CBS Radio in the first place was due to many reasons, such as the loss of revenue caused by Stern's departure to Sirius and better cross-promotion for their XM show.
 Citadel inked an agreement to bring O&A to several of their stations, KLQ included.